quangngn/Externship-2019-Chat-App/README.md

 # Drawing Chat program
-This chat program was created by Quang Duc (nguyenqu2@grinnell.edu) and Priyanka Dangol (dangolpr@grinnell.edu) during our Grinnell College Externship 2019 while we shadowed David Leppik (who also served as our mentor for the project).
+This chat program was created by Quang Duc (nguyenqu2@grinnell.edu) and Priyanka Dangol (dangolpr@grinnell.edu) during our Grinnell College Externship 2019 under the mentorship of David Leppik.

 We used JavaScript, Node.js, Websockets and Express to deploy a real-time chat program.